Sony A6000 vs RX100 III

-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in February 2014 and May 2014.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in February 2014 and May 2014.
 The A6000 is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
-The cameras are based on an APS-C (A6000) and an one-inch sensor.
-The A6000 has a resolution of 24 megapixel, whereas the RX100 III provides 20 MP.
+The cameras are based on an APS-C (A6000) and an one-inch (RX100 III) sensor.
+The A6000 has a resolution of 24 megapixels, whereas the RX100 III provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (26 percent) than the Sony A6000.
 In this context, it is worth noting that neither the A6000 nor the RX100 III are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens built in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6000 and their specifications in the Sony E-Mount Lens Catalog.

 Concerning battery life, the A6000 gets 360 shots out of its NP-FW50 battery, while the RX100 III can take 320 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.